 The Office of Student Life offers free counseling services to students.
-No referral is necessary.
-Information about these services can be found at the following website:
+A provider referral is not necessary.
+Students may contact counseling services directly through email or calling.
+Counseling service will respond to inquiries within 1-2 business days.
+Additional information about these services can be found at the following website: Counseling Services - Hardin-Simmons University